The Hound of Blackwood Castle

 The Hound of Blackwood Castle (German: Der Hund von Blackwood Castle) is a 1968 West German crime film directed by Alfred Vohrer and starring Heinz Drache, Karin Baal and Horst Tappert.
 Based on a story by Edgar Wallace, it also draws inspiration from Arthur Conan Doyle's 1902 novel The Hound of the Baskervilles.
+It was shot at the Spandau Studios in Berlin and on location around the city.
 The film's sets were designed by the art directors Walter Kutz and Wilhelm Vorwerg.
-It was shot at the Spandau Studios in Berlin and on location around the city.
+It was part of a long-running series of Krimi films produced by Rialto Film and based on the works of Wallace.

 Synopsis

 Scotland Yard are called in to investigate a series of killings at Blackwood Castle, apparently committed by a giant animal.